-Final exam - 100 MCQs (first term)
+Final exam - 100 MCQs

-- 60% of points need to be gained in order to pass the exam and obtain a grade of 3 (satisfactory).
-The scoring for the higher grades will be created after the exam, according to the Gaussian curve. - In case of failing the Final Exam the organization, form and complete criterion for the retake (second term) will be issued by the Chair and Department of Experimental and Clinical Physiology. - In case of the failing the retake exam, the final commission Exam (third term) will be issued.
-Failure of the commission Exam results in failing the course.
+- 60% of points needs to be gained in order to pass the exam and obtain grade 3 (satisfactory).
+The scoring for the higher grades will be created after the exam, according to the Gaussian curve.

+- In case of the failure in the Final Exam - the organization, form and complete criterion for the retake will be issued by the Chair and Department of Experimental and Clinical Physiology.